hpc-unibe-ch/hpc-unibe-ch.github.io/docs/software/hpc-modules.md

 !!! types note ""
     On the HPCs we provide multiple software stacks.
 Packages installed by us ar build for each architecture.
 Furthermore, VITAL-IT provides a software stack targeting mainly bioinformatics users, see [Bioinformatics Software](pre-installed-software.md#BioinformaticsSoftware).

+## Basic commands
+in the following you find commands for listing, loading and unloading modules.
+Later a more advanced view is presented.

 ### List available Modules
 There are various ways to search for a software package.
 You can list all currently available packages using:
 ```Bash